maheshsabnis/intern_aug_blaze/es6/readme.md

 3. CReate UI That will display, Patients Group by Dieses
 4. CReate UI That will display, Patients Group by Ward

+# Date : 26-Auh-2021
+1. Create a HTML Page with following input Elements
+    - input:date and input:time for FROM Date
+    - input:date and input:time for To Date
+    - input:button
+    - When From Date and From Time is Selected reads its value as From DateTime and When To Date and To Time is selected , read its value as ToTime, when the button is clicked, the exact Date Difference must be shown on page
+        - Difference is 1 Year, 2 Months,10 Days, 5 Hours, 30 minutes, 50 seconds
+   - If Date differnce is more than 365 add an year for Leap Year difference of days is 366, add 1 to year
+   - If MOnth Difference is more that 12 then add 1 to Year
+   - If Day Difference is more than 28,29,30,31, then add 1 to Month
+   - If Hours difference is more than 24, then add 1 to Day
+   - If Min diff is more than 60 then add 1 to Hours
+   - If Seconds diff is more than 60 the add 1 to minuts